accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 The link will be considered explicit when at least one of these contexts provides all the information needed to understand its function and purpose.

-#### Link whose title is not obvious
+#### Link whose nature is not obvious

-Link whose title makes it impossible to understand its title, which may lead visually impaired people to ignore it.
+Link whose accessible name makes it impossible to understand its nature, which may lead visually impaired people to ignore it.

-Example of a link whose title is obvious: "The general conditions of use of our services have been updated, click to view them online"
+Example of a link whose nature is obvious: "The general conditions of use of our services have been updated, click to view them online"

-If the text "Click to view them online" is a link, its title is obvious.
+If the text "Click to view them online" is a link, its nature is obvious.

-Example of a link whose title is not obvious: "The Web Content Accessibility Guidelines (WCAG) 2.1 define how to make web content more accessible to people with disabilities"
+Example of a link whose nature is not obvious: "The Web Content Accessibility Guidelines (WCAG) 2.1 define how to make web content more accessible to people with disabilities"

-Although the text "Web Content Accessibility Guidelines (WCAG) 2.1" is a link, its title is not sufficient to understand its title.
+Although the text "Web Content Accessibility Guidelines (WCAG) 2.1" is a link, its accessible name is not sufficient to understand its nature.

 **Important note**: only links inserted in blocks of text are concerned.